lindasz9/ai-learning-journey/practice/01-Machine-Learning/answers/01-Supervised-Learning.md

 > Supervised learning is a category of ML where The model is trained on unlabeled data, meaning input-output pairs.

 2. What are the types of supervised learning, and what do they mean?
-> There are two types of supervised learning: Regression, where the target/label is a continuous numeric value, and there's classification, where the target/label is a categorical value/a class.
+> There are two types of supervised learning: regression, where the target/label is a continuous numeric value, and there's classification, where the target/label is a categorical value/a class.

 3. How does these algorithms work?
 When do we use them?
 What are some strengths and weaknesses?
 What do the attached concepts mean?